Guidebook

 Preamble

-Drug and alcohol use is a complex and controversial topic.
-Many would argue that public policy on drug and alcohol use has been counterproductive, discouraging rational analysis of substance use, abuse, and addiction.
+Alcohol and other drug (AOD) use is a complex and controversial topic.
+Many would argue that public policy on AOD use has been counterproductive, discouraging rational analysis of substance use, abuse, and addiction.
 Whatever the views of its individual members, however, the Reed College Community must respond to empirical and legal realities.

 The use, sale, or transfer of illicit drugs disturbs and offends many members of the Reed Community.
-Such actions are not only illegal (and often felonious) in themselves, they can also have consequences (including the attraction to campus of dangerous outsiders and the theft of personal property by community members) that create an atmosphere of fear and distrust at odds with the educational mission of the College.
+Such actions are not only illegal (and often felonious) in themselves, they can also have consequences that create an atmosphere of fear and distrust at odds with the educational mission of the College.
 Drug use, especially drug abuse, frequently leads to a deterioration in academic performance, which can compromise the education of others as well as that of the user.
 The illegal use and the abuse of alcohol can also have deleterious effects upon individuals and the community.
 Moreover, the College has certain legal obligations to make reasonable efforts to prevent the use (which includes being under the influence) and transfer of illegal drugs and the illegal use or abuse of alcohol on campus or during Reed activities.

-This Drug and Alcohol Policy is intended to define the expectations of the College with respect to drugs and alcohol, to clarify the consequences of failing to abide by these expectations, and to identify the resources available within the College Community to assist in dealing with drug and alcohol related problems.
+This AOD Policy (AODP) is intended to define the expectations of the College with respect to alcohol and other drugs, to clarify the consequences of failing to abide by these expectations, and to identify the resources available within the College Community to assist in dealing with AOD related problems.

 I. Statement of Policy

-A. Reed College believes that it has a serious extralegal responsibility to the health and safety of the members of this community.
+A. Reed College believes that it has a serious extralegal responsibility to support the health and safety of the members of this community.
 Therefore, it has a responsibility to help prevent substance abuse through the provision of appropriate assistance, including educational materials and counseling.
 When substance abuse occurs, we believe that the most effective response relies on early identification of the problem and the availability of effective, confidential assistance.
 The Community encourages individuals voluntarily to seek assistance for substance abuse problems.
-Moreover, drug or alcohol use that results in instances of behavior that are dangerous to the health or safety of the user, other members of the community, or adversely affects the institution as a whole, should be treated with exceptional concern and gravity.
+Moreover, the College will respond directly to alcohol or other drug use that results in behavior that is dangerous to the health or safety of the user, other members of the community, or adversely affects the institution as a whole.

 B. In keeping with local, state and federal laws, the illegal use, sale, transfer, dispensing, possession and manufacture of illicit drugs, or being under the influence of illegal drugs, or the illegal use, possession, or abusive use of alcohol on the Reed College campus or during official Reed activities is a violation of college policy and is prohibited.
 In particular,